More information for nannies

-Families usually require a minimum commitment of a year as it provides stability for the children.
-Many nannies stay even longer.
+Families usually require a minimum commitment of a year as it provides stability for the children but many nannies stay even longer in their roles.

 Both nannies, tutor/governesses and parent helpers will be expected to entertain their charges – families appreciate someone who will keep the children physically active and creatively stimulated as many back gardens are small.
 So it’s important to be creative with outings to the pool, park and library, baking and games depending on the age of the children and the family’s preferences.

-We recommend all our nannies take out Nanny Insurance – Public Liability Insurance with a minimum of £1 million cover.
-We are happy to point nannies in the right direction to organise this.
+We strongly recommend all our nannies take out Nanny Insurance – Public Liability Insurance with a minimum of £1 million cover – and we can point you in the right direction to organise this.

 Driving in the UK

-You can currently drive for up to a year in the UK on a full licence.
-We recommend that you get some practice in manual cars before you arrive as they are much more common in the UK.
+If you are coming to work in the UK from New Zealand and Australia you can currently drive for up to a year here on a full licence.
+We highly recommend that you get some practice in manual cars before you arrive as they are much more common in the UK and if you are still to take your driving test, consider using a manual car in order to obtain a full driving licence.

 In New Zealand contact www.nanny.org.nz